elastisys/compliantkubernetes/docs/user-guide/self-managed-services/kafka.md

 ### CRDs

 You need to apply the Custom Resource Definitions (CRDs) required by Strimzi Kafka Operator.
-This is typically not allowed in a Compliant Kubernetes Environment, but with Kafka enabled with the self-managed cluster resources feature, this allows you to apply these yourself.
+This is typically not allowed in a Welkin Environment, but with Kafka enabled with the self-managed cluster resources feature, this allows you to apply these yourself.

 ```bash
 mkdir crds